This post was published in Doors & Hardware

 International Building Code

 Chapter 4 of the International Building Code (IBC) contains special requirements for certain occupancy types – for example: high-rise buildings, motor-vehicle-related occupancies, and special amusement buildings.
-The chapter includes a section on Group I-2, which pertains to hospitals, mental hospitals, nursing homes, and detox facilities.
-Section 407.3 (2015 edition) requires corridor walls in I-2 occupancies to be smoke partitions.
+The chapter includes a section on Group I-2, which pertains to hospitals, nursing homes, detox facilities, and psychiatric hospitals.
+Section 407.3 (2015, 2018, 2021 editions) requires corridor walls in I-2 occupancies to be smoke partitions.
 Although section 710 of the IBC details requirements for doors in smoke partitions, section 407.3.1 contains specific requirements for I-2 corridor doors, so those requirements would apply instead of section 710.

 One question that comes up quite often with regard to the IBC requirements for patient rooms is whether gasketing is required in order to limit smoke infiltration.
 While there is a stated limit for air transmission for fire door assemblies in corridors and smoke barriers, patient room doors do not fall into that category.
-There is no mention in paragraph 407.3.1 of smoke infiltration or UL 1784 – Air Leakage Tests of Door Assemblies and Other Opening Protectives, so gasketing is not mandated.
-However, there is a reference in the IBC Commentary that could be confusing, or could cause some AHJs to expect patient room doors to comply with the stated limits for air transmission.
-When addressing the section on smoke and draft control doors, the Commentary states: “Section 407.3.1 requires corridor doors in Group I-2 to ‘limit the transfer of smoke’; therefore, those doors must meet this section.”
-Many AHJs use the Commentary to help them understand the intent of the code, so questions will continue to arise until this reference between corridor doors to patient rooms and smoke and draft control doors is removed.
+There is no mention in paragraph 407.3.1 of smoke infiltration or UL 1784 – Air Leakage Tests of Door Assemblies and Other Opening Protectives, so gasketing is not mandated by this section.
+Prior to the 2015 edition of the IBC Commentary, there was a reference that caused a lot of confusion.
+When addressing the section on smoke and draft control doors, the Commentary stated: “Section 407.3.1 requires corridor doors in Group I-2 to ‘limit the transfer of smoke’; therefore, those doors must meet this section.”
+Although there was no code requirement for patient room doors to meet the limitations for smoke and draft control doors, some AHJs expected patient room doors to comply with the stated limits for air transmission based on the Commentary language.
+The incorrect statement was removed from the 2015 edition of the Commentary.

-There have been many fatal fires in hospitals and nursing homes that have shaped the current codes.
+The requirements of the model codes have helped to reduce the frequency of fatal fires in hospitals and nursing homes, improving life safety for patients and staff.
 Properly-maintained corridor doors can help to protect patients sheltered in their rooms during a fire.
 For more information on the requirements for patient room doors in a health care facility, refer to the codes and standards that have been adopted by the facility’s jurisdiction.
 The AHJ is responsible for enforcing these requirements, and has the final say.